Pakistan

 1974-81 exchange rates fixed by central bank, other banks trade only at those rates; monetary policy operated largely by direct credit controls; recurring monetary financing of fiscal deficits augmented exchange rate fix AERF

-1982-2017 exchange rate more or less managed, with frequent changes, with eye initially more to competitiveness but later more to inflation control; exchange rate unified 1999, continues for many years to be largely fixed (at changing rates), but forex market liberalised towards end of period; monetary policy operated until 1992 largely by imprecise direct credit controls, then slow and erratic shift towards indirect instruments with regular Treasury bill auctions from 1991, but interest rate corridor and clear policy rate only from 2015; monetary financing of government, directly by the central bank and later also by the commercial banks, remains important; banking system (nationalised in 1974, some privatisation from early 1990s) highly concentrated; increases in central bank independence repeatedly discussed but implementation half-hearted; frequent slippages in both stabilisation policy and structural reforms; monetary policy objectives include growth, competitiveness and inflation, but latter comes to dominate in final decade; talk from 2015 of moving to inflation target but major reforms required first loosely structured discretion LSD
+1982-2023 exchange rate more or less managed, with frequent changes, with eye initially more to competitiveness but later more to inflation control; exchange rate unified 1999, continues for many years to be largely fixed (at changing rates), but with gradual liberalisation; monetary policy operated until 1992 largely by imprecise direct credit controls, then slow and erratic shift towards indirect instruments with regular Treasury bill auctions from 1991, but interest rate corridor and clear policy rate only from 2015; monetary financing of government, directly by the central bank and later also by the commercial banks, remains important; banking system (nationalised in 1974, some privatisation from early 1990s) highly concentrated; increases in central bank independence repeatedly discussed but implementation half-hearted; frequent slippages in both stabilisation policy and structural reforms; monetary policy objectives include growth, competitiveness and inflation, but latter comes to dominate in 2010s; talk from 2015 of moving to inflation target but major reforms required first; exchange rate market-determined from May 2019, with monetary focus still on reserve money, and commitment to end fiscal dominance; plan to strengthen central bank independence; impact from and response to Covid-19, relatively small output effect; major policy slippage (mainly fiscal plus some renewed forex intervention) 2021, some attempt to get back on track 2022, but floods, political turmoil and global commodity price rises 2022-23 cause some delays loosely structured discretion LSD

-Download the complete set of advanced and emerging country details or the country/currency area details for Asia, emerging and developing.
+Download the complete set of emerging country details or the Asia country details.